BillSchofield/billschofield.github.io/_in_progress/2017-10-13-The-Key-Question-to-Ask-Your-Client.md

 layout: post
 title: The Key Question to Ask Your Client
 ---
-I had a realization a couple of years ago that I was failing to ask my clients a key question and that both my teams and my client were in a lot of pain because our discussions weren’t aligned with each other.
+I realized a couple of years ago that I was failing to ask my clients a key question and that both my teams and clients were in a lot of pain because our discussions weren’t aligned with each other.

 The repeated patterns of many projects looked like this: